schof/schof.github.io/_posts/2017-03-20-comstock-do-your-job-billboard.md

 ---
 layout: news_post
 title: Tell Barbara Comstock to Do Her Job
-date: 2017-03-20 00:00:00 +0000
+date: 2017-03-21 00:00:00 +0000
 description: "Holding town hall meetings is an important part of her job.
-We're raising money for a billboard to remind her of that fact."
+We're raising money for a billboard to remind everyone of that fact."
-snippet: "Holding town hall meetings is an important part of her job.
-We're raising money for a billboard to remind her of that fact."
+snippet: "Holding town hall meetings is part of her job.
+We're raising money for a billboard to remind everyone of that fact."
 image: do-you-job-billboard.png
 ---